 Note- You can head to your laptop manufacturer’s website and download the Bluetooth driver if you use a laptop.

-Download and install the driver and then check if you still face the issue or not.
+Download and install the driver and then check if you are still facing the issue.

 Also Read- How to Update Drivers in Windows 11